 Work Out Your Feelings

-Journaling can help.
-When you start expressing your feelings on paper, you will be shocked at how naturally it starts flowing.
-Start writing your emotions and brainstorming why you think you feel the way you do.
-At the very least, getting it all out can be cathartic, and you might be surprised to discover how you truly feel about certain things.
+At the very least, expressing yourself can be cathartic, and you might be surprised to discover how you truly feel about certain things.

 Remember Important Things